Awareness

 Prevention

-But with average wait times for dermatologist visits at three months or longer, and a lack of guaranteed insurance coverage, annual screenings are far from routine.
+Annual skin screenings are essential to prevent and diagnose adolescent and young adult melanoma, especially since the disease is more aggressive and invasive in young people.
+But with an average wait time of three months or longer for a dermatologist appointment and a lack of insurance coverage, annual screenings are far from routine.
 No wonder melanoma is at epidemic proportions in teenagers and young adults.

 At the Claire Marie Foundation, we believe a melanoma screening with your dermatologist should be as routine as a visit to your dentist and we are stepping up to make that happen.

-Through our Free Screening Program, we screen hundreds of young people every year at no cost.
-Our screenings have found atypical moles that needed to be removed and biopsied to stop the development of melanoma in 10% of those screened.
+Through our Free Screening Program, we have screened more than 1,500 young people screen at no cost.
+Of those screened, 16% required biopsy for suspicion of melanoma.
 CMF is the only melanoma non-profit in the U.S. offering free skin screenings exclusively to young people.